CrimsonWarpedcraft/MobActions/README.md

 `/mp reload` - Reload the configuration

 ### Permissions
-`mobportals.use.*` - Allows players to use all mob portals (Default: enabled)
-`mobportals.use.[warp]` - Allows players to use portals to the specific warp (Default: disabled)
+`mobportals.*` - Grants access to all warps and all other permissions (Default: disabled)
-`mobportals.create` - Allows players to create mob portals with /mp create (Default: op)
-`mobportals.remove` - Allows players to destroy mob portals with /mp remove (Default: op)
 `mobportals.warp` - Allows players to go to a warp using /mp warp.
 Also needed for /mp list (Default: op)
+`mobportals.warp.*` - Allows players to use all mob portals (Default: enabled)
+`mobportals.warp.[warp]` - Allows players to use portals to the specific warp (Default: disabled)
+`mobportals.listwarps` - Allows players to list warps that they have access to (Default: op)

+`mobportal.admin.*` - Grants access to all admin commands and warps (Default: op)
+`mobportals.admin.create` - Allows players to create mob portals with /mp create (Default: false)
+`mobportals.admin.remove` - Allows players to destroy mob portals with /mp remove (Default: false)
-`mobportals.setwarp` - Allows players to create a warp using /mp setwarp (Default: op)
+`mobportals.admin.setwarp` - Allows players to create a warp using /mp setwarp (Default: op)
-`mobportals.delwarp` - Allows players to delete a warp using /mp delwarp (Default: op)
+`mobportals.admin.delwarp` - Allows players to delete a warp using /mp delwarp (Default: op)
-`mobportals.reload` - Allows players to reload the plugin configuration (Default: op)
+`mobportals.admin.reload` - Allows players to reload the plugin configuration (Default: op)
-`mobportals.*` - Grants access to all portals and all other permissions (Default: disabled)

 ### Configuration
-Please refer to the [config.yml](https://github.com/leviem1/MobPortals/blob/main/src/main/resources/config.yml) for further information.
+For now, enjoy a simple, empty config. :)

 ## Installation
 Simply drop into your server's plugin folder, and we'll generate your config for you.
 Restart your server or run `/mp reload` to load any changes you make or messages you add!